liurongLori/pykit/httpmultipart/README.md

         The reader type refers to a generator.
 To read the contents of generator as the field body

-        The file object type refers to a file object, represents upload the file.
-        To read the contents of file as the field body
+        The file object type refers to a file object, To read the contents of file as the field body

         -   `size`
         `size` refers to the length of the content, When the type of `content` is a